Celeritas 0.7.0-dev.246+develop.67e9bdac

 inline

-Rotate the direction about the given Z-based scatter direction.
+Rotate a direction about the given scattering direction.

 The equivalent to calling the Shift transport code's